jammeraal/sf-food-trucks/README.md

 # To Run
 Ensure you have a JVM for java 17 installed.
 Then change to the directory containing the jar file and execute: `java -jar <jar file>`.
 This will start up the server on port 8081.
 If you need to change the port you will neeed to recompile after updating `src/main/resources/application.yml`

-NOTE: for the purposes of making it simple to demo, a jar file can be found in the root project directory with the name: `sf-food-trucks.jar`
+NOTE: The jar file can be found in github attached to the release v0.1.0.

 This starts without any data.
 Load the data by executing a `POST /trucks`.